b0nes164/GPUPrefixSums/README.md

 # Block-Level Scan Pattern

 Up until this point, all the scans we have looked at are all technically block-level scans: they all operate on a single threadblock.
-However, I have not named them as such because they are still missing one last critical component of GPU programming: shared memory.
-On the GPU, memory is divided into shared memory/L1 cache, L2 cache, and device memory.
+However they are not true "block level" scans because they are still agnostic of the last critical component of GPU optimization: the GPU memory model.
+On the GPU, memory is divided into shared memory/L1 cache, L2 cache, and device/global memory.
 Unlike CPU’s which hide their memory latency through relatively large caches and branch prediction, GPU's employ massive amounts of memory bandwith to saturate SM's with data.
-However, as is shown in the following table, this bandwidth has the drawback of very costly memory accesses, even when the reads/writes are cached in L2.
+However, as is shown in the following table, this bandwidth comes at the cost of very high memory latency, even when the reads/writes are cached in L2.

 | | Arithmetic Instruction | Register/L1 | Shared Memory | L2 Device Memory | Device Memory|
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |